Welcome to Class 1! Croeso i Dosbarth 1!

 P.E.

-Class 1 have P.E. on Tuesdays and pupils can come wearing their P.E. kits.
+Class 1 have P.E. on Wednesday and pupils can come wearing their P.E. kits.

 Current Learning